vanjac/chromatracker-js/docs/Development.md

 ## Running Locally

 ChromaTracker works with any static HTML server.
-It's written in plain JavaScript so there's no compilation step required for hosting the development version; just navigate to `index.html`.
+It's written in plain JavaScript without dependencies, so there's no compilation step required for hosting the development version; just navigate to `index.html`.

 ## Development Tools